Global Health & Tropical Medicine Courses

 - Each methodological exercise is assigned to 3 students who act as instructors for the rest of the class.
 For each exercise, the student instructors are given a few structured questions and asked to provide answers using worked examples.

-The Global Health Programs Office, working with Schools across the Penn campus, identified a number of courses that could be of interest to students exploring various aspects of global health.
+The Center for Global Health, working with Schools across the Penn campus, identified a number of courses that could be of interest to students exploring various aspects of global health.
 Updated in 2012, the Word Document and Excel Worksheet below provide detailed information about these courses.
 For latest course descriptions, please consult the Registrar's website at: http://www.upenn.edu/registrar/register/index.html.
 To ascertain whether the course is offered in a given semester and who is teaching, check the timetable at: http://www.upenn.edu/registrar/timetable/index.html

 - Global Health Course Descriptions Organized by Schools/Departments: Word Document